Assistant Professor, Marketing

 CredentialsBA (UBC), M.Sc.
 (Western Ontario), PhD (UBC)

 Lily Lin joined the marketing area at the Beedie School of Business in 2017.
 Prior to joining SFU, she was an assistant professor of marketing at California State University, Los Angeles.
 Lily’s research focuses on the effects of social norms and social influence on consumer behaviour.
 Specifically, she is interested in examining consumers’ reactions toward norm violations and the occurrence of punishment behaviours in consumption contexts.
-She is also interested in domains related to motivation and self-regulation, including consumers’ motivations to consume luxury products and factors that can influence people’s decisions to live healthier lifestyles.
+She is also interested in domains related to motivation and self-regulation, including consumers’ motivation to purchase luxury products and factors that can influence people’s decisions to live healthier lifestyles.
 Lily received her B.A. from the University of British Columbia, her M.Sc. from the University of Western Ontario, and her Ph.D. from the University of British Columbia.

-Research Interests: Social Influence; Social Norms; Consumer Punishment Behaviour; Self-Regulation; Motivation
+Social Influence; Social Norms; Consumer Punishment Behaviour; Self-Regulation; Motivation